AdeleMehrafrouz/wiser-quantum-Project-1-Quantum-Walks-and-Monte-Carlo/README.md

 * **Exponential distributions** using Rx-biasing
 * **Quantum walks** using discrete-time Hadamard quantum circuits

-It is developed as part of the **Womanium + WISER 2025 Quantum Program** challenge on quantum-enhanced statistical simulation.
+It is developed as part of the **WISER Quantum Project** challenge on quantum-enhanced statistical simulation.

 ---